 The popups worked well for us and our two kids, it was really nice to be up off the ground and more rain-resistant.
 Our old Volvo wagons didn't like towing them though.
 We had some kind of car problem pretty much every trip, mostly exhaust breakage but including broken alternator bolts and a transmission meltdown.

-We later progressed through a number of small trailers - a 15 ft Eddie, a Palomino crank-up (sort of an early HiLo), an Aliner popup, and a 22 ft HiLo, towed by various vehicles.
+We later progressed through a number of small trailers - a 15 ft Eddie, a Palomino crank-up (sort of a crude HiLo), an Aliner popup, and a 22 ft HiLo, towed by various vehicles.
 The trailers did the job, but more and more we felt that some kind of small motorhome would fit our needs better.

 We looked at new and used small Class C and conversion vans off and on for years.
 We wanted to keep it as small as possible, and kept coming back to the smaller Sprinter van.
 Too expensive for us for a new conversion though, and the prices were/are also high for any good used conversions.
 Also, the factory conversion vans generally have more "stuff" on them than what we wanted.
 The RV industry has been slow to make real change to their products, and I didn't want the standard RV-ware we had in our various trailers.